rmordona/agentic_system/NOTES.md

 Or whatever store you pass explicitly (Redis, SQLite, etc.)
 This is where the memory is actually persisted.

+In our list, we highlight the approach and strengths of each tool:

+Lilypad — Collaborative prompt engineering for business users and software developers.
+Mirascope — Lightweight and user-friendly LLM toolkit for software developers.
+LangSmith — Specialized in logging and experimenting with prompts.
+Weave — Trace-based debugging and scoring for LLM applications.
+Langfuse — Streamlined prompt management and evaluation.
+Haystack — Effective for structuring prompt pipelines.
+Agenta — Rapid and collaborative LLM application development.
+LangChain — Scalable and customizable LLM application framework.

 Criteria
 - consistency over long dialogues
 - low latency retrievals